SharePoint/sp-dev-training-spfx-react-fabric/Demos/01-webpart/README.md

     gulp serve
     ```

-1. The SharePoint Framework's gulp **serve** task will build the project, start a local web server and launch a browser open to the SharePoint Workbench:
+1. The SharePoint Framework's gulp **serve** task will build the project, start a local web server, and launch a browser open to the SharePoint Workbench:

     ![Screenshot of the SharePoint Workbench](../../Images/ex01-testing-01.png)